Literature: The Wandering

 - A Nazi by Any Other Name: The assembly of worshipers that Neshi witnesses on the world he winds up on worships a god that demands racial purity at all costs.

-- It seems to suggest that the last world Neshi ended up on was Earth.
+- Judging from the fact that one of their victims was a Jew, it seems to suggest that the last world Neshi ended up on was Earth.

 - Organ Theft: The "murders" on Neshi's homeworld are all for the sake of supplying the government with organs, and not just for organ replacements, as Neshi finds out.